You need dog training help.... but from where? private lessons? public classes? dog training books? dog training videos?

 You could enroll in a dog training class – once-a-week group lessons.

-- Beginner dogs (and owners) don't learn well in group classes.
+• Beginner dogs (and owners) don't learn well in group classes.
 Six to eight classes typically cost less than $150, but for that, you get barking bedlam, dogs lunging at each other, and almost no "teachable moments" where you and your dog are able to focus and learn.

 Typical group obedience class.
 The lessons aren't very practical.

-- What you do learn isn't useful.
+• What you do learn isn't useful.
 The goal of an obedience class is to teach a few basic commands.
 Sit.
 Stay.
 Heel.... all while on leash and walking single file with other students in a big circle at the training location.

 Is that really what you need?
 Or are you more interested in having a well behaved dog who nicely on leash around the park? a dog who doesn't charge through open doors and gates? a dog who will go lie down on his bed when you tell him to and stay there for an hour while you have guests over?
-The practical lessons that owners want aren't taught in group obedience classes. - Dogs who graduate from obedience class still misbehave.
-Even if your dog gets a diploma, knowing how to walk in a circle and sit-stay won't stop him from barking too much, jumping on people, chewing things, peeing in the house, and so on.
-Misbehavior is not solved by obedience training.
-As soon as the dog gets home and the leash comes off, he goes right back to misbehaving.
+The practical lessons that owners want aren't taught in group obedience classes.

-- Virtually all public obedience classes use the wrong training method.
+• Virtually all public obedience classes use the wrong training method.
 Sadly, most "professionals" who teach public classes today declare themselves to be positive-only trainers.
 They want you to ignore bad behavior.
 They don't even want you to say "No." If you want a well-behaved family dog, this "politically correct" philosophy is a waste of time and money and an insult to the way dogs learn best.

-- Public classes can be dangerous.
+• Public classes can be dangerous.
 Anytime a group of dogs gather, there is risk for aggression.
 This is especially true when so many of the owners are there because their dog has behavioral issues like aggression.
 In addition, most owners in a beginners class don't know how to control their dog.
 Your dog could be lunged at and frightened or even bitten by another dog, which could ruin your dog's temperament.
 Or your dog might be the one doing the lunging and aggressing and upsetting the other owners.

 Honestly, I hope you reject this option.
 I included it because it's so common.
 But it really doesn't match how the vast majority of dogs and owners learn best.
 In addition, group obedience classes don't focus on the most critical objective of teaching your dog to respect you and stop misbehaving.

-You could watch a dog training video course online.
+You could watch dog training videos.

 Dog training videos show the trainer and dog in action so you can copy what you see and hear.